Line-of-sight shear in SLACS strong lenses II: validation tests with an extended sample: Conclusions

 Lastly, we checked whether the two subsets of lenses showed commonalities in flux or SNR.
 We found that lenses with large shears tend to have a substantially larger mean flux (counting only the unmasked regions) but also a larger background RMS, the consequence of which being that the distributions of SNR across the two subsets is not significantly different.

 We therefore conclude that there is no obvious feature in the photometry of a given lens that leads to an unexpectedly large shear being inferred; in other words, there is no clear systematic bias introduced by the observations themselves.
+The between-filter difference we observe likely arises from the corresponding image quality, with certain features being visible in one band rather than another, increasing or reducing the importance of imperfect degeneracies between the shear and properties of the lens and source.
+This may be further investigated in samples of lenses with high-quality multi-wavelength data, such as COWLS~\citep{Nightingale:2025mlk}.

 The answer to the conundrum of large shears must lie in the lens and source model themselves, but where is not obvious, given the fact that current models reconstruct strong lensing images down to the noise level.
 One of the biggest challenges strong lens modelling has ever faced lies ahead: what level of model complexity is truly justified by the data?
 This question may be answered in the near future thanks to continued advancements in lens modelling techniques \citep{PerreaultLevasseur:2017ltk, Shajib:2019crn, Wagner-Carena:2020yun, Galan:2020mnn, Vernardos2022,Legin:2025abc}, hydrodynamical simulations which provide a testbed for these methods \citep{Mukherjee:2018cdf, Schaye:2025xuv}, and the wealth of new strong lenses which are being discovered by the \textit{Euclid} mission \citep{Euclid:2024jyk, Euclid:2025rfv}.
+Large samples of strong lenses and accurate shear measurements will in future enable precision cosmology, in cross-correlation with cosmic shear and galaxy clustering \citep{Fleury:2026pco}.